 This all-chocolate cake balls are made with a chocolate cake, my soft and moist chocolate buttermilk cake mixed with a chocolate frosting made with cream cheese and covered in melted dark chocolate.

-Homemade cake pops are great fun to make with kids during the holidays, and they love decorating them with colorful sprinkles, also they're perfect for so many occasions, like a birthday party, snacks, and more.
+Homemade cake pops are great fun to make with kids during the holidays, and they love decorating them with colorful sprinkles, also they're perfect for so many occasions, like birthday parties, a baby shower, and more.

 Homemade chocolate cake pops are perfect if you have leftover cake from your homemade cakes, which you can also mix with leftover frosting such as my whipped buttercream recipe or Swiss meringue buttercream.